Sihanaka: Culture

 European visitors in 1667 reported the Sihanaka lived in fortified villages, which they very effectively defended with bows and arrows.
 They were the only ethnic group encountered by the European party that had built a bridge.
 Homes were made of plant material; the Sihanaka believed building homes in brick or clay would invite the displeasure of the ancestors.
-Gendered roles factored into house construction and maintenance: men applied carpentry to build the frame of the house and roof, as well as the windows and doors and their frames, while women wove zozoro reed mats that would serve as walls, flooring and roofing.
+Gendered roles factored into house construction and maintenance: men applied carpentry to build the frame of the house and roof, as well as the windows and doors and their frames, while women wove zozoro (Cyperus) reed mats that would serve as walls, flooring and roofing.

 The principal food eaten in Sihanaka has long been rice, which they cultivate heavily.
 The rice based diet was supplemented by a wide range of game and other meats, including lemurs, wild boars, snakes, owls, rats, cats and crocodile, the latter having at one time been protected by a fady that was eventually abandoned.
 Use of tobacco or marijuana and consumption of pork were commonly forbidden in Sihanaka families.
 Many believed that transporting swine across Lake Alaotra would bring storms.
 Their traditional dress consisted of clothing woven of raffia fibers.

 The traditional martial art of moraingy, particularly common among Sakalava communities, was historically common among the Sihanaka.